oscar8880/keyboard-shortcut-plugin/README.md

 Once the Plugin is running, you can open a guide to available shortcuts by pressing the 'G' key, or by clicking the info (i) button in the top right of the UI.
 There you will find a list of actions that can be triggered via the keyboard, and the key combinations required to trigger them.

 ### Adding a new shortcut
 1. Create a new public method on the `KeyboardShortcutManager` class which will execute the desired functionality of the keyboard shortcut.
 You can make use of the `flex` and `manager` properties to access the Flex store and interact with the Actions framework.
+If your desired functionality doesn't require access to the Flex store or Actions, the `KeyboardShortcutManager.addShortcutManager` function will take any function as its second argument.
 ```javascript
 class  KeyboardShortcutManager {
 	...